Torehirth/Rainy-Days/README.md

 # Rainy Days ☔
 ### An online store for all-weather jackets.
-School Project in HTML, CSS and Javascript!
+School Project in front-end development

 ---